USA Student Visa 2025: Requirements, Process, Types, Fees for Indian Students

 - The J-1 Exchange Visitor Visa is for students, visiting scholars or lecturers pursuing an exchange program.
 For example, Fulbright scholars and many students on short-term study abroad programs from Indian universities will travel to the U.S. on a J-1 visa.

 - A J1 visa is usually sought by a working professional who goes to America on an exchange program, hence the name Exchange Visitor Visa.
-These may include a 10-month vocational training or some research fellowship, etc. Whichever the case, the applicants would be notified of the same by the respective institutions.
+These may include a 10-month vocational training or some research fellowship, etc. In whatever case, the respective institutions will notify the applicants.

 - Spouses or children accompanying J-1 Visa recipients will travel on a J-2 Visa.
 Please note that spouses can work when permission is obtained in advance.